-Foreign investors who intend to conduct business in Indonesia should understand foreign investment regulations, such as requirements for obtaining business licenses or permits.
+Foreign investors who intend to conduct business in Indonesia should understand foreign investment regulations, such as requirements for obtaining business licenses or permits that are related to foreign company registration documents.

 The specification type of business licenses depends upon the type of business activities being pursued.
 Some business entities may require more than one business license, so, you must know what types of business licenses you need.